 UGA Study Abroad Australia Queensland: Sydney, Brisbane, Outback, Sunshine Coast, Great Barrier Reef, Tropical Rainforest

-7 credits (a wide variety of courses is available) and open to all majors (no pre-requisites) as well as out-of-state and non-UGA students (at in-state tuition rates).
+7 credits (a wide variety of courses is available) and open to all majors (most courses have no pre-requisites) as well as out-of-state and non-UGA students (at in-state tuition rates).
 Application deadline is March 19 (email us if applying after this date for available spaces).

 The program is open to all students from UGA and from other institutions (non-UGA students pay in-state tuition), and no prior knowledge is assumed.
-An optional add-on 8-day (3-credit) program in Fiji or Tahiti in early June is available at the end of this program.
-Email email@example.com and or/download the sample itinerary for more information.
+An optional add-on 8-day program in Fiji (3 credits), 17-day service-learning program in Fiji (4 credits), or 13 days in Tahiti (3 credits) in early June is available at the end of this program.
+Email firstname.lastname@example.org and or/download the sample itinerary for more information.
 Click here to apply now.

 Credits and Costs

-* Sustaining Human Societies and the Natural Environment (ANTH/ECOL/FANR/GEOG/INTL/RLST 4271/6271) 4 or 7 credits (meets UGA Writing Certificate requirements)
+* Sustaining Human Societies and the Natural Environment (ANTH/ECOL/FANR/GEOG/INTL 4271/6271) 4 or 7 credits (meets UGA Writing Certificate requirements)

 The 3000, 4000, and 5000 level courses are for undergraduate students and 6000 level courses are for graduates and honors students.
-Any of the following course prefixes can be selected: ANTH (Anthropology), BIOL (Biology), ECOL (Ecology), FANR (Forestry and Natural Resources), Foods and Nutrition (FDNS), GEOG (Geography), INTL (International Affairs), RLST (Recreation and Leisure Studies).
+Any of the following course prefixes can be selected: ANTH (Anthropology), BIOL (Biology), ECOL (Ecology), FANR (Forestry and Natural Resources), GEOG (Geography), and INTL (International Affairs).
 (Note: INTL 4271H replaces INTL 6271.)

 Program cost includes all accommodations, field excursions, cultural events, insurance, in-country ground transportation, and many meals.
-Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate available) are additional.
+Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available click here for details) are additional.
+We also strongly recommend purchasing trip cancellation insurance for these tickets (at approximately $25) and deposit deadline is March 15.
 The major international carriers permit a lay-over in Fiji or Tahiti on the return flight to the U.S. typically for minimal extra cost.

 Click on the small photos below to enlarge